OpenBubbles/docs/docs/Setup/pnr.md

 # Phone Number Registration
 **DISCLAIMER**: **Phone Number Registration is not perfect and it has various issues and may not be as reliable, different carriers may also not play nicely with the Sim swap methods, OpenBubbles operates BEST with Mac hardware codes.**

 Learn how to get your phone number working on iMessage.
 The app will default to sending to whatever handle is chosen in settings/setup.
+You can also choose to skip logging in with AppleID.
+This may lead to less issues with certain users.

+## Pre-Setup | Do this first
-Make sure iMessage is disabled on your iPhone, you also need to disable Advanced Data Protection and Contact Key Verification.
-You may need a new AppleID for this process.
+Make sure iMessage/Facetime is disabled on your iPhone, you also need to disable Advanced Data Protection and Contact Key Verification.

-These are the methods to get your phone number registered on iMessage.
+You may need a new AppleID for this process if your existing AppleID is blocked from iMessage.

 ## Sim / eSim Swaping Methods
 The guide linked below is made by a BlueBubbles community member found on the BlueBubbles docs website.